Krokus (band): Reunion with "classic lineup" (2007–2011)

-Reunion with Mandy Meyer and retirement (2012–present)
+Reunion with Mandy Meyer and retirement (2012–2017)

 In December 2012, it was announced guitarist Mandy Meyer was once again rejoining the band after having filled in for an ailing Fernando von Arb at the Loud Park Festival in Japan in October 2011.
 Krokus released their seventeenth studio album Dirty Dynamite on 22 February 2013.

 On 21 April 2013, it was reported that former drummer/percussionist Dani Crivelli, who played on the band's 1988 Heart Attack, had died.
 According to the German language Swiss daily Blick, Crivelli fell off a bridge to his death in Trimbach, Canton of Solothurn.

 Swiss drummer/percussionist Flavio Mezzodi joined Krokus in May 2013 and played on their "Dirty Dynamite Tour".
-The band sold out an unprecedented 4 shows at the Kofmehl (House of Rust) in their hometown of Solothurn.
+The band sold out an unprecedented four shows at the Kofmehl (House of Rust) in their hometown of Solothurn.
 The concerts were recorded for an upcoming live album and the fourth concert was released as Long Stick Goes Boom: Live from da House of Rust in 2014.

-In April/May 2015 the band returned for some dates in the United States, where they had not performed since 2005.
+In April/May 2015, the band returned for some dates in the United States, where they had not performed since 2005.
 Fernando von Arb was not part of that tour, as he cannot travel for long distances and Krokus performed as a 5-piece band.
 This was another reason why Mandy Meyer was brought back into the fold in 2013 as second lead guitarist.
 Mark Kohler also needs to take longer leaves of absence from the band and in his place Dominique Favez will play once more rhythm guitar.
 Dominique recorded on the 2003 Rock the Block album, 2004's Fire and Gasoline and 2006's Hellraiser and is no stranger to Krokus fans.

 The band's 18th studio release, a covers album entitled Big Rocks, was issued in January 2017.

+Retirement from touring and return (2018–present)

 In September 2018, Krokus announced their retirement and would embark on their farewell tour in 2019.

 In June 2019, the band announced a final tour to take place in North America starting in 2020, but the dates were postponed due to the COVID-19 pandemic.
 In April 2020, the band announced, via their Instagram account, plans to restart their final tour in 2021:

 Although the tour did not happen in 2021 either, in April 2022, vocalist Marc Storace still expressed interest in finishing the tour sometime in the future.
+The band resumed touring in 2024 in anticipation of their 50th anniversary in 2025.

+When asked in September 2024 if Krokus was calling it quits, six years after announcing their final tour, Sorace said: "No, no, no, no. Krokus is reborn.
+We all feel fresh again.
+We've had a really nice run and the feeling in the band is really harmonious.
+And I don't sense any bad vibes for doing my solo stuff, because they know I did it because I was in a lockdown situation and that's how it started and the ball kept on rolling."